-Ithaca, NY – The Finger Lakes Land Trust today announced the formal dedication of its West River Preserve and the associated opening of a scenic overlook that features distant views of the Naples Valley and adjacent High Tor Wildlife Management Area as well as interpretive signs that inform visitors about the site’s unique natural and cultural history.
+Ithaca, NY – The Finger Lakes Land Trust formally dedicated its West River Preserve which features a scenic overlook with distant views of the Naples Valley and adjacent High Tor Wildlife Management Area.
+Interpretive signs at the overlook inform visitors about the site’s unique natural and cultural history.

 The West River Preserve encompasses 65 acres of restored grassland bird habitat near the south end of Canandaigua Lake and immediately adjacent to extensive wetlands located on the state’s wildlife management area.
 Both the preserve and the adjacent wildlife area are recognized by the National Audubon Society as one of New York State’s Important Bird Areas.